Canine Array Comparative Genomic Hybridization (aCGH)

 Many human and canine cancers exhibit highly comparable clinical presentation and progression, and as with many human cancers, canine tumors also demonstrate recurrent chromosome aberrations.
 In both species, it has been observed that even in tumors presenting with apparently similar histopathology, the pattern of chromosome aberrations may be distinctly different.
 This indicates that the tumors represent different genetic subgroups of the same cancer, and may also demonstrate disparity in their subsequent clinical behavior.
 A detailed knowledge of the pattern of chromosome aberrations in genetically heterogeneous tumors may therefore improve existing methods for diagnosis, prognosis and the selection of appropriate therapy.

-Patterns of recurrent chromosome aberrations may be characterized using a range of fluorescence in-situ hybridization (FISH) based techniques.
+Patterns of recurrent chromosome aberrations may be characterized using a range of techniques.
 Amongst these, comparative genomic hybridization (CGH) analysis allows a genome-wide survey of chromosome imbalances in a single experiment.
-In human medicine, these experiments are now typically performed using microarray analysis, since array-based CGH enables genomic abnormalities to be detected more efficiently and at higher resolution than conventional chromosome-based techniques.
+These experiments are now typically performed using microarray analysis, since array-based CGH enables DNA copy number abnormalities to be detected more efficiently and at higher resolution than conventional chromosome-based techniques.